Ridgebeck/Traffic_Sign_Classifier-P2/writeup_project_2.md

 ### Design and Test a Model Architecture

-#### 1. Describe how, and identify where in your code, you preprocessed the image data.
-What tecniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc.
+#### 1. Preprocessing the image data

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because the LeNet algorythm was designed for black and white images (text) and a test with all of the other parameters staying the same showed an increase in accuracy.
+As a last step, I normalized the image data because this minimizes the variations in the picture and makes it easier for a CNN to optimize the weights during backpropagation.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after grayscaling + normalization:

 ![alt text][image2]

-As a last step, I normalized the image data because ...

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)